derhansen/plain_faq/README.md

 * Automatic cache clearing when FAQ has been changed in backend
 * Symfony Console commands to migrate from ext:irfaq
 * Signal slots to extend the extension with own functionality
+* Pagination for list view using the TYPO3 pagination API

 **Background**